deeplearning4j/deeplearning4j-examples/README.md

 If you notice issues, please log them, and if you want to contribute, submit a pull request.
 Input is welcome here.

+## How to Run

+if you have [maven](https://maven.apache.org/install.html) installed, run mvn on command line.
+Default maven goal, will compile and run all examples for you.